Pearly Black: Career

 Pearly began singing in Brisbane in the late 1980s where she met John Rodgers (sometimes known as John Bone) and created Madam Bones Brothel.

-She moved to Melbourne in the early 1990s (with John and other Brothel members) and worked extensively over the next 10 years in many diverse settings.
-Apart from performing solo and with Madam Bones Brothel, she was a member of acoustic prog-rock duo Diastima, Robin Casinader's folk-noir ensemble Hood, stadium-disco band Butt Funky, and the short-lived Latin/cabaret quartet Las Tangolitas.
+She moved to Melbourne in 1992 and worked extensively over the next 10 years in many diverse settings.
+Her musical ensembles included Madam Bones Brothel, acoustic prog-rock duo Diastima, Robin Casinader's folk-noir ensemble Hood, stadium-disco band Butt Funky, Latin/cabaret quartet Las Tangolitas alongside solo performances as a singer-songwriter.

 During her time in Melbourne, Pearly also sang with Petrunka (the Melbourne Women's Bulgarian Choir) and performed as a local cast member for dance troupe Stomp.

 In 1996, Pearly had a minor role in the film Love and Other Catastrophes as "Woman in Bathroom Making Love".

-In 2003, Pearly lived in Hobart and studied at the Conservatory of Music and with Maria Lurighi.
-She was a member of the Southern Gospel Choir.
+In 2003, Pearly lived in Hobart and studied at the Tasmanian Conservatorium with Maria Lurighi.
+She was also a member of the Southern Gospel Choir.

 She returned to Brisbane in 2004 and once again began collaborating with John Rodgers.
 She has performed with John and other musicians in many and varied circumstances including in the gospel revue Tell Heaven, in the transcendental cabaret The Ultimate Prize – A John Rodgers Retrospective, and with The God Botherers (the precursor to Tell Heaven).

 She was a member of the cast in 2004 for Women in Voice, Brisbane's annual singing showcase, alongside Chrissy Amphlett and Kate Miller-Heidke.
 Her performance was described as having a smoldering moodiness.

 She has twice performed in shows with music composed by John in Mount Isa to audiences of thousands of people for the Queensland Music Festival – Bobcat Dancing in 2003 and Bobcat Magic! in 2005.
 She performed lead vocals in a 2007 show for the Queensland Music Festival The Dream Catchers, also written by John Rodgers, held in Innisfail.

 In 2006, Pearly was a member of the cast for Tom Waits For No Man, a cabaret show featuring the music of Tom Waits, performed at the Brisbane Cabaret Festival.
 The show returned for the 2007 season of the Festival by popular demand where it won a Matilda Award (Queensland's annual theatre industry awards) for the Best Musical Production.

-She continues to perform regularly in Brisbane and less regularly in Melbourne.
+She continues to perform regularly in Brisbane and Melbourne.
 She also offers singing tuition in styles ranging "from jazz to heavy metal".